barsnadcat/hslab/README.md

 Result 7, 11, 11, 0, 0, 0, 1, 0, clearly my evaluation function is not what I search for.
 Maybe I should limit to 1 card per turn again.
 Result = 08866200

+Perfect hand with total tempo evaluation seems to be step back.
+Instead play agains random deck and again - use winratio as fitness function.
+Allow playing multiple cards per turn.
+Result = 11,7,4,3,3,2